madfam-io/plinto/apps/api/docs/FAQ.md

 # Frequently Asked Questions

-> **Common questions and answers about the Plinto API**
+> **Common questions and answers about the Janua API**

-This FAQ addresses the most common questions about implementing, deploying, and using the Plinto authentication platform.
+This FAQ addresses the most common questions about implementing, deploying, and using the Janua authentication platform.

 ## 🚀 Getting Started

-### Q: What is Plinto API?
+### Q: What is Janua API?
-**A:** Plinto API is a modern, enterprise-grade authentication and identity management platform built with FastAPI.
+**A:** Janua API is a modern, enterprise-grade authentication and identity management platform built with FastAPI.
 It provides comprehensive authentication services including JWT tokens, WebAuthn/Passkeys, multi-factor authentication, and enterprise SSO.

 ### Q: What are the system requirements?
 **A:**